lork6/Todo/README.md

 - Get item by id: `api/TodoItems/{id}`

-- Get all items from todo column: `api/TodoItems/todo`
+- Get all items from Todo column: `api/TodoItems/todo`

 - Get all items from In Progress column: `api/TodoItems/in-progress`

 - Get all items from Completed column: `api/TodoItems/done`

-- Get all items from todo column: `api/TodoItems/postponed`
+- Get all items from Postponed column: `api/TodoItems/postponed`

 All will return with json.